SynixeContractors/Documents/certs/anti-tank/mat.md

 ### Buddy loading

 All multi-use launchers in Arma 3 can be used as two-man team with gunner and loader.
-This can increase rate of fire and target aquisition speed.
+This can increase rate of fire and target acquisition speed.
 The gunner can focus on looking for targets through the sight while the launcher is operated by the loader

 This can be done by loader operator having compatible rounds in their inventory.
 Loader should stand on the right side of gunner looking towards the backblast area and then using ace interact on the gunner's empty launcher.
 Loader should take primary the responsibility for clearing backblast.